sheila-anne/sheila-anne/src/pages/writing-desk/2020-04-16-yoga-for-hip-love.md

 Sit with the palms of your feet together and your knees falling heavy toward the earth.

-Ground your down through your seat as you grow tall through your spine.
+Ground down through your seat as you grow tall through your spine.

-Press your heels together and open the balls of your feet with your hands, like opening a book.
+Press your heels together and open the balls of your feet with your hands; like opening a book.

 Continue lifting through your core as you root down.
 Breathe easy and relax your face.
 Another option is to support yourself with pillows/blocks by tucking them under your knees.